Market intelligence for international student recruitment from ICEF

 Here are five important takeaways from this year's top-level findings.

-Students are by and large satisfied with their study abroad experience
+Students are mostly satisfied with their study abroad experience

 "Overall, how satisfied are you with all aspects of your experience at this institution?"
 Source: Etio/ISB

 A related question asked respondents how likely they are to recommend their institution to a family member or friend.
 Etio uses the responses to generate a Net Promoter Score (NPS).
-Using a response scale of 0-10, students that provide a score of 6 or below are classified as "Detractors", whereas those that give a 7 or 8 are classified as "Passives", and those that give a 9 or 10 are "Promoters".
+Using a response scale of 0–10, students who provide a score of 6 or below are classified as "Detractors," whereas those who give a 7 or 8 are classified as "Passives," and those who give a 9 or 10 are "Promoters."
 The Net Promoter Score is arrived at by subtracting the percentage of Detractors from the percentage of Promoters.

 Students feel they are getting good value for their investment in study abroad

-When asked "To what extent do you feel that your current course is good value for money?", 85% of responding students either agreed or strongly agreed that they were getting good value in their programme of study.
+When asked, "To what extent do you feel that your current course is good value for money?", 85% of students either agreed or strongly agreed that they were getting good value.

 "To what extent do you feel that your current course is good value for money?"
 Source: Etio/ISB